Concurrency Testing in the Linux Kernel via eBPF: Design of

+To facilitate concurrent exploration, \tool leverages an existing annotation mechanism provided by Syzkaller to designate specific syscalls in $P$ as asynchronous.
+At runtime, a specialized executor derived from Syzkaller interprets these annotations and instantiates each annotated syscall with its own dedicated thread.
+These threads are bound to the \texttt{SCHED\_EXT} scheduling class \cite{sched}, effectively delegating their execution control to \tool scheduler.
+In contrast, unannotated syscalls run under the native scheduler, incurring no additional scheduling overhead.
+To establish a consistent starting state for interleaving exploration, the executor injects a synchronization barrier, aligning the entry points of all participating tasks before initiating controlled scheduling.
+Once the barrier is released, the temporal isolation scheduling described in Section~\ref{sec:scheduler} begins and explores the interleaving space of targeted syscalls for multiple iterations.

 We exemplify the mutation and execution process in \autoref{design:overview}.
-At step \circled{3}, a syscall program with three syscalls, $S1, S2, S3$ is mutated to create a new program with duplicated calls for $S1$ and $S3$ that are marked as asynchronous.
-Each of these syscalls has some events (i.e. instruction blocks) $e1, e2, e3$ and $e4, e5, e6$ which are separated by scheduling points.
-At runtime (\circled{5}), the events of $S1$ (\texttt{async}) and $S2$ (\texttt{async}) are interleaved by the \tool scheduler (\circled{6}), while all other syscalls and events execute normally.
+For a given program consisting of syscalls $\{S_1, S_2, S_3\}$, \tool may mutate it to mark $S_1$ and $S_3$ as asynchronous (\circled{3}).
+Each of these syscalls has some preemption events $\{e_1, e_2, e_3\}$ and $\{e_4, e_5, e_6\}$ which are separated by scheduling points injected in Section~\ref{sec:inst}.
+During the execution phase (\circled{5}), \tool cross-interleaves the events of the asynchronous syscalls $S_1$ and $S_3$ (\circled{6}) to expose potential race conditions, while the execution of other syscalls remains unaffected.